Everyone is different so each person heals unique to one another. So common sense says keep is simple.

 Do not expose your tattoo to direct sunlight, oceans, pools or hot tubs, do not SOAK in the shower or bath letting too much water absorb into your skin , this will soften the tattoo causing it to flake off too early.

-We recommend using A&D ointment, as it seems to agree with most people when used properly.
+We recommend using A&D or Aquaphor ointment, as it seems to agree with most people when used properly.
 It is very important that it is rubbed in until it's gone because of its texture and petroleum base.

 If you prefer a lotion that is water-soluble we recommend H2 ocean lotion.
 But I have had many people over the years who have their own regiment that works well for them.

 Some examples would include: Aquaphor Healing Ointment, Aveeno Daily Moisturizing Lotion, Lubriderm Daily Moisture Lotion, Tattoo Goo Salv, Cetaphil Fragrance Free Moisturizing Lotion, After Inked Moisturize, Eucerin Intensive Repair Lotion, Hustle Butter, the list goes on.
+Please use what is recommended or what you know has worked in the past.

 The most important thing is to wash it often, this prevents plasma buildup which causes scabbing.
 Some tattoos will scab no matter what you do but washing often will help.
+This is to be done using your hand and light soap and water ONLY!

 Avoid the gym or working out for a day or so after your tattoo to avoid stretching it or infection from the equipment.
 This also depends on the placement and size of your new tattoo.